microsoft/WhatTheHack/054-AzureLoadTesting/Coach/README.md

 - `./Student`
   - Student's Challenge Guide
 - `./Student/Resources`
-  - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)
+  - Sample app code, ARM Template, and deployment script is located here for students to deploy the sample app used in the challenges  (Must be packaged up by the coach and provided to students at start of event)